Support Us Button Widget

 Newsletter editor Maria, here.
 If you’re subscribed to our daily newsletter, you’ll remember this ask about quirky hobbies.
 My thinking?
 It’s never too late to try something new.
 A new hobby — and sport — I picked up fairly recently: axe throwing.

-I first tried it in July 2023, and haven’t been able to the axes down since.
+I first tried it in July 2023, and haven’t been able to put the axes down since.
 What started as a video project turned into a weekly event spanning two years (and counting), taking me to Asheville, Durham, and qualifying for the International Axe Throwing Championship in Canada.

 Where to throw